sosegon/watch-finder/webapp/README.md

     sudo apt-get install build-essential cmake pkg-config
     sudo apt-get install libsm6 libxrender1 # These are required for opencv

 Then, the `WATCH_FINDER_HOME` environmental variable has to be created.
-This variable points to the root folder of the project.
+This variable points to the folder `watch-finder/webapp` of the project.
 The easiest way is by adding the following line to the file `~/.bashrc`:

-    export WATCH_FINDER_HOME=path_to_root_folder_of_project
+    export WATCH_FINDER_HOME=full_path_to_webapp

 Then, run the next command:

     source ~/.bashrc

-The scripts use a couple of symlinks that has to be set in the root folder of the project.
+The scripts use a couple of symlinks that has to be set up.
 The first one is `watches_db` that points to the pickle database of watches.
 The second is `python` which points to the executable python interpreter, which is likely to be the one of the virtual environment.
-This symlinks are created by running the following commands in the root folder:
+This symlinks are created by running the following commands in the folder `watch-finder/webapp`:

-    sudo ln -s path_to_watches_db watches_db
+    sudo ln -s path_to_watches_db data/watches_db
     sudo ln -s path_to_python_interpreter python

 ### Redis